Secondary syphilis in Child

 - Guttate psoriasis – Systemic signs absent, palms and soles are spared; biopsy will aid in diagnosis.

 - Drug eruption – Cutaneous lesions of drug eruption tend to be different than those seen in syphilis.
 Drug eruptions often present with urticarial, exanthematous, or vesicular / bullous lesions.
-Eosinophilia on CBC and histology are often seen (but not an invariable finding).
-Look for nonsteroidal anti-inflammatory drugs, sulfonamides, and penicillin medication history.
+Eosinophilia on CBC and histology are often seen (but eosinophilia is not an invariable finding).
+Look for NSAIDs, sulfonamides, and penicillin on medication history.

-- Erythema multiforme – Characteristic target lesions (3 concentric colors that are round and well-demarcated) occur on the extremities more often than the trunk.
-Precipitating factors are infectious (HSV, mycoplasma, etc) and usually not medication related.
+- Erythema multiforme – Characteristic target lesions (3 concentric colors that are round and well demarcated) occur on the extremities more often than the trunk.
+Precipitating factors are infectious (eg, herpes simplex virus, mycoplasma) and usually not medication related.

-- Scabies – Check for scabies mite in mineral oil.
+- Scabies – Check for scabies mites in mineral oil.

 - Subacute cutaneous lupus erythematosus